 Today is a day of leisure where we take in all of Dingboche from Chukkung (4,970m).
 We stay for the night in Dingboche.

 Today we ascend to Lobuche passing through the terminal moraine of the Khumbu glacier.
 We camp at Lobuche for the night.

-Gorak Shep, is the Base Camp of the historical 1953’ Everest Expedition and the site where Peace Nepal Treks had successfully organised the 2009’ Everest Cricket Match.
-We have a time climbing the famous Kala Pathar peak (5,545m) in the evening and next early morning visit the Everest base camp.
+Gorak Shep is the Base Camp of the historical 1953’ Everest Expedition and the site where Peace Nepal Treks had successfully organized the 2009’ Everest Cricket Match.
+We have a time climbing the famous Kala Patthar peak (5,545m) in the evening and next early morning visit the Everest base camp.

 On our way back, we cross suspension bridges over the Dudh Koshi River, make our way through steep descends and walk past numerous tea houses before finally arriving at Lukla.